 - Childhood poverty is associated with lifelong hardship and linked to multiple health problems that can be costly to treat and that can limit economic potential.
 Research now shows us that giving children a healthy start pays off in health and well-being.
 This is not just important for children and their families, but for society as a whole.

-- Poverty costs the U.S. economy more than $500 billion a year in low productivity and poor health, and puts one at risk for crime and incarceration.
-That is about 4 percent of the economy.
+- Poverty costs the U.S. economy more than $1.03 trillion a year in low productivity and poor health, and puts one at risk for crime and incarceration.
+That is 5.4% of the economy.
 It doesn’t have to be this way.

 - To be healthy, children need financially secure parents.
 We need to invest further, and sustain our investments, in programs we know work to help parents and lift families out of poverty.